 Academic integrity is of the utmost importance at Deerfield Academy and should be a guiding principle in the life of every student.
 At the core of academic integrity is a bond of trust between teacher and student.
-By affixing his/her name to a piece of work, students pledge that, unless properly cited, the work is entirely their own.
+By affixing their name to a piece of work, students pledge that, unless properly cited, the work is entirely their own.

-Academic dishonesty in all its various forms is broad and complex, and no policy on academic integrity can list and describe every possible transgression.
+Academic dishonesty in all its various forms can be broad and complex, and no policy on academic integrity can list and describe every possible transgression.
 The Academy expects that each student will work to understand this complexity and will adhere to the highest standards of honesty.
 If there is doubt about the guidelines for academic integrity, students should discuss questions with a teacher.

 Plagiarism is the use of another person’s ideas or work without proper acknowledgment.
 The source of the plagiarized material may, for instance, be another student’s paper, an encyclopedia, a scholarly text, or an Internet site; the source does not change the degree or seriousness of the plagiarism.
 Plagiarism usually occurs in these two forms: 1) copying and 2) receiving outside writing help.